 Traditionally, all of these processes were done manually, on paper, at whatever pace the staff members in question could reasonably manage.

-Today, companies eager to enhance their productivity and competitive performance along with their adherence to GAAP are prioritising an additional best practice: AP automation.
+Today, companies eager to enhance their productivity and competitive performance along with their adherence to GAAP are prioritizing an additional best practice: AP automation.
 By implementing a complete AP automation solution like PurchaseControl, it’s much easier to document, automate, and streamline GAAP-friendly practices.
 By automating, AP teams can:

 - Eliminate the need for manual, paper-based workflows.